M3GAM4TT/mattcameron.github.io/README.md

 ![Resume example](resume.gif)

 ## Purpose
 This should explain the practical steps of how to host a resume online using Markdown, GitHub Pages, and Jekyll.
-Additionally, there should be understandable links to the general principles of current Technical Writing according to Andrew Etter's book *Modern Technical Writing*.
+Additionally, there should be understandable links to the general principles of current Technical Writing according to Andrew Etter's book *Modern Technical Writing* (can be found in [More Resources](#more-resources)).

 ## Outline
 - [Prerequisites](#prerequisites)